 What does this graph predict about the future?

-- that was a trick question: yup, it was.
-This graph shows PAST OBSEVATIONS only.
+- That was a trick question: Yup, it was.
+This graph shows PAST OBSERVATIONS only.
 You know that because the x-axis stops at the year 2000.

 Copyright University of Maryland, 2007